Taro leaves are edible greens that have been enjoyed in many parts of Asia and the Pacific for centuries.

 Anemia is a common condition that can lead to feelings of fatigue and weakness, but luckily, taro leaves might be able to help.

-Taro leaves are packed with nutrients like iron, which helps red blood cells carry oxygen throughout the body—one of the most important aspects for combating anemia.
+Taro leaves are packed with nutrients like iron, which helps red blood cells carry oxygen throughout the body, one of the most important aspects of combating anemia.

 They also have high levels of vitamin B6, which helps the body break down carbohydrates and proteins into energy-boosting sources needed for improved circulation and red blood cell production.